 Contact our workers' compensation law firm online or by telephone at 412-353-3572 to speak with a skilled Pittsburgh common workplace accidents attorney.

 Common Workplace Accidents and Causes

-There are many types of accidents that can occur in the workplace, especially for those whose jobs involve heavy construction equipment, ladders or scaffolding, or manufacturing machinery.
+There are many types of accidents that can occur in the workplace, especially for those who work on construction sites and other dangerous jobs.
 But, even if you work in what appears to be a safe office setting, you could be at risk of slipping, tripping and falling, causing sprained muscles, broken bones or a back injury.

 The Pittsburgh common workplace accidents attorneys at our firm have successfully represented thousands of clients with claims involving accidents and causes, such as:

 - Unsafe flooring conditions

 Is Someone, in Addition to Your Employer, Responsible for Your Accident?

 Sometimes common workplace accidents occur due to the negligent actions of someone other than your employer.
 If you were injured at work from someone else's negligence, you will likely be entitled to workers' compensation benefits.
 In addition to that, we may also be able to pursue a third party liability claim against the manufacturer of defective equipment, a careless contractor or other party responsible for your accident and resulting work-related injuries.